 Independently and in collaboration with local governments, business, and not-for-profits in the Hudson Valley, the Center for Research, Regional Education and Outreach's (CRREO) research mission is to: conduct studies on topics of regional interest; bring visibility and focus to these matters; foster communities working together to better serve citizenry; and advance the public interest in our region.
 In addition to Regional Education, a number of well established, regionally oriented New Paltz programs and activities have been assembled under the aegis of CRREO.
 These include: the Institute for Disaster Mental Health (IDMH), the Legislative Gazette, the Language Immersion Institute (LII), University in the High School, and One Book, One New Paltz.

-Gerald Benjamin joined the New Paltz faculty as an Assistant Professor of Political Science in 1968 and achieved the University's highest rank in 2002 when he was appointed Distinguished Professor by the SUNY Board of Trustees.
-He served as Chair of the Department of Political Science, Presiding Officer of the faculty and (for twelve years beginning in 1996) Dean of the College of Liberal Arts and Sciences.
+Gerald Benjamin joined the New Paltz faculty as an assistant professor of political science in 1968 and achieved the university's highest rank in 2002 when he was appointed as a distinguished professor by the SUNY Board of Trustees.
+He served as chair of the Department of Political Science, presiding officer of the faculty, and Dean of the College of Liberal Arts and Sciences from 1996-2008.

 Kathleen (KT) Tobin

-KT is responsible for designing, conducting, managing, and producing CRREO studies on regional issues and concerns.
-Her recent publications include: with Brian Obach (Sociology): Agriculture Supporting Communities in the Mid-Hudson Region; with Maureen Morrow (Biology): Communicating Student Research at SUNY New Paltz to State and Local Elected Officials; with Josh Simons (CRREO), Leonard Nevarez (Vassar College), and Susan Grove (Poughkeepsie Plenty Food Coalition): Poughkeepsie Plenty: A Community Food Assessment; and with Eve Waltermaurer and Janis Benincasa (CRREO), Mid-Hudson Arts and Culture: the Economic Impact.
-KT is also editor of the CRREO Discussion Brief Series.
-KT is currently serving on the board of directors for the Phillies Bridge Farm Project, is the former Vice President of the New Paltz School Board, and has served on several community committees including New Paltz GreenWorks and New Paltz Flood Aid.
-KT is also an adjunct lecturer in Sociology, teaching Intro to Sociology, Social Inequality, and Research Methods.
+KT Tobin is responsible for designing, conducting, managing, and producing CRREO studies on regional issues and concerns.
+Her recent publications include: Agriculture Supporting Communities in the Mid-Hudson Region with Brian Obach (sociology); Communicating Student Research at SUNY New Paltz to State and Local Elected Officials with Maureen Morrow (biology); Poughkeepsie Plenty: A Community Food Assessment with Josh Simons (CRREO), Leonard Nevarez (Vassar College), and Susan Grove (Poughkeepsie Plenty Food Coalition); and Mid-Hudson Arts and Culture: the Economic Impact with Eve Waltermaurer and Janis Benincasa (CRREO).
+Tobin is also editor of the CRREO Discussion Brief Series.
+Tobin is currently serving on the board of directors for the Phillies Bridge Farm Project, is the former vice president of the New Paltz School Board, and has served on several community committees including New Paltz GreenWorks and New Paltz Flood Aid.
+Tobin is also an adjunct lecturer in sociology, teaching Intro to Sociology, Social Inequality, and Research Methods.

-Janis Benincasa joined the staff of CRREO in 2009 where she acts as Assistant Director.
-An academically trained folklorist, she received her MA from UCLA.
+Janis Benincasa joined the staff of CRREO in 2009 where she acts as assistant director.
+An academically trained folklorist, she received her Master of Arts from UCLA.
 Prior to her tenure at SUNY New Paltz, she worked as a consultant for not-for-profit arts, cultural, and historical organizations throughout the region on projects pertaining to folk and traditional arts.

-Eve Waltermaurer joined the New Paltz faculty in 2003 and is now an Associate Professor of Sociology and Director of the Criminology Concentration.
-She holds a PhD in Social Epidemiology from SUNY Albany and an MA in Community Health from CUNY Lehman.
+Eve Waltermaurer joined the New Paltz faculty in 2003 and is now an associate professor of sociology and director of the criminology concentration.
+She holds a Ph.D. in social epidemiology from SUNY Albany and a Master of Arts in community health from CUNY Lehman.
 She has conducted violence, youth risk, health, and evaluation research for over 16 years.
 She specializes in secondary data compilation and analysis, statistics, survey research and program evaluation.